On the Impact of Black-box Deployment Strategies for Edge AI on Latency and Model Performance: Results

 \textbf{In Mobile and Edge, the Early Exit models show a 1.15x and 1.21x lower average median inference latency than the Identity models, respectively.
 In the Cloud, the Early Exit models show no practically significant difference in inference latency compared to the Identity models.}

-The Early Exit models show 1.05x to 1.25x and 1.08x to 1.32x lower median inference latency than the Identity models in the mobile and edge tiers, respectively, as shown in Figure~\ref{rq2_rq3_rq4_rq5_graph} (blue and green boxplots), along with small or large effect sizes (Table~\ref{rq2_rq3_rq4_rq5_mobile_statistical_results} and Table~\ref{rq2_rq3_rq4_rq5_edge_statistical_results}).
-The utilization of intermediate predictions in the Early Exit models allows it to leverage information from earlier stages of the neural network, leading to model size reduction (1.15x to 1.27x) and faster inference compared to the Identity models in restricted-constrained tiers (i.e., mobile and edge).
+The Early Exit models show 1.05x to 1.25x and 1.08x to 1.32x lower median inference latency than the Identity models (Table~\ref{rq3_descriptive_statistics}, Table~\ref{rq1_descriptive_statistics}) in the Mobile and Edge tiers, respectively, as shown in Figure~\ref{rq2_rq3_rq4_rq5_graph} (blue and green box plots), along with small or large effect sizes (Table~\ref{rq2_rq3_rq4_rq5_mobile_statistical_results}, Table~\ref{rq2_rq3_rq4_rq5_edge_statistical_results}).
+The utilization of intermediate predictions in the Early Exit models allows it to leverage information from earlier stages of the neural network, leading to model size reduction (1.15x to 1.27x) and faster inference compared to the Identity models in restricted-constrained tiers (i.e., Mobile and Edge).

-According to the Conover test, for ResNet, ResNext, and FCN, the null hypothesis that there is no significant difference between the Early Exit and Identity model in the Cloud cannot be rejected, indicating that the Early Exit models during Cloud deployment show similar or equivalent inference latency compared to the Identity models.
-For the DUC subject, the null hypothesis was rejected, although with a negligible effect size (Table~\ref{rq2_rq3_rq4_rq5_cloud_statistical_results}), suggesting that the difference is likely not practically significant.
-The main reason for not having a significant difference is the ample availability of computational resources in the Cloud tier compared to resource-constrained mobile and edge tiers due to which the impact of Early Exiting on subjects is not significant in comparison to the Identity models in the Cloud tier.

 \textbf{In Mobile, the Quantized models show 1.44x higher and 1.18x lower average median inference latency w.r.t Early Exit models for ResNet/ResNext and FCN/DUC, respectively.
 In Edge, the Quantized models show 1.23x lower average median inference latency than the Early Exit models across the four subjects.
-In Cloud, no significant inference latency difference was shown among Quantized and Early Exit models across all subjects (except DUC).}
+In the Cloud, no significant inference latency difference was shown among Quantized and Early Exit models across all subjects (except DUC).}